The Set of Prime Numbers

 Li(x) + O(Öx ln x)

-Against all available numerical evidence, which never show
+Against all numerical evidence, which never shows

-above Li(x), John E. Littlewood proved in 1914 that the sign of
+proved, in 1914, that the sign of

-p(x)-Li(x) changes infinitely many times.
+p(x)-li(x) changes infinitely many times.

 It's now known that the first such reversal of sign